verygoodgraphics/vgg_contrib/README.md

 project(vgg_contrib_new_library)

-add_subdirectory(upstream) # if this library has CMakeLists.txt, otherwise you have to write your own
+add_subdirectory(upstream) # only if this library has CMakeLists.txt, otherwise you have to write your own

 set(VGG_CONTRIB_NEW_LIBRARY_INCLUDE ${CMAKE_CURRENT_SOURCE_DIR}/upstream/ CACHE PATH "" FORCE) # setup include path properly
 mark_as_advanced(VGG_CONTRIB_NEW_LIBRARY_INCLUDE)